apache/seatunnel/docs/en/connector-v2/sink/Redis.md

 1. `200 -> {code: 200, message: true, data: get success}`
 2. `500 -> {code: 500, message: false, data: internal error}`

-If you assign field name to `value` and data_type to `key`, only one data will be written to redis because the key_field is not existed in upstream data:
+If you assign field name to `value` and data_type to `key`, only one data will be written to redis because `value` is not existed in upstream data's fields:

 1. `value -> {code: 500, message: false, data: internal error}`